-Section 55(1)(b)-119 of the Industrial Co-operative and Provident Community Benefit Societies Act 1965-2014 contemplates dissolution by consent of its members.
-The instrument of dissolution must set forth the claims of creditors and the provision to be made for their payment and this procedure would have no impact on existing contractual obligations of the I&P_C/CB Society.
-It would therefore occur only on a solvent basis, after agreement between the I&P_C/CB Society and the other party to terminate the relevant contract on an agreed basis or following completion of one of the insolvency procedures mentioned in this Annex 6.
-An I&P Society that is in the course of dissolution by consent may be wound up under the Insolvency Act 1986 pursuant to section 55(1)(a)7.
-In our view, therefore, the power of the members to dissolve a I&P_C/CB Society by consent under section 55(1)(b) 119 would not prejudice the enforceability of the early termination and close out netting provisions of an ISDA Master Agreement entered into between an I&P Society and another partymaterially affect our conclusions in this memorandum.
+Section 119 of the Co-operative and Community Benefit Societies Act 2014 contemplates dissolution by consent of its members.
+The instrument of dissolution must set forth the claims of creditors and the provision to be made for their payment and this procedure would have no impact on existing contractual obligations of the C/CB Society.
+It would therefore occur only on a solvent basis, after agreement between the C/CB Society and the other party to terminate the relevant contract on an agreed basis or following completion of one of the insolvency procedures mentioned in this Annex 7.
+In our view, therefore, the power of the members to dissolve a C/CB Society by consent under section 119 would not materially affect our conclusions in this memorandum.

-The Industrial and Provident Co-operative and Community Benefit Societies Act 1965-2014 does not give detailed guidance as to how the companies winding-up regime will apply to an I&P-a C/CB Society, helpowever Harman J in Re Norse Self Build Association 158.252 held that section 55 of that Act enables an I&P the Industrial and Provident Societies Act 1965 (which was the equivalent section under the previous regime) enabled an Industrial & Provident Society to be wound up in exactly the same way as if it were a Companies Act an English Company and that it is unnecessary to have resort to the power to wind up unregistered companies in Part V of the Insolvency Act 1986.
-Although the Industrial and Provident Societies Act 1965 has been repealed and replaced by the Co-operative and Community Benefit Societies Act 2014, Re Norse Self Build Association 253 would still apply as the relevant sections of the 2014 Act are substantially the same.
-This means that the Insolvency Rules 1986 as far as they are relevant to a winding up would apply to the winding up of an I&P-a C/CB Society, including the insolvency set-off provision in Rule 4.90.
+in Re Norse Self Build Association252306 held that section 55 of the Industrial and Provident Societies Act 1965 (which was the equivalent section under the previous regime) enabled an Industrial & Provident Society to be wound up in exactly the same way as if it were an English Company and that it is unnecessary to have resort to the power to wind up unregistered companies in Part V of the Insolvency Act 1986.
+Although the Industrial and Provident Societies Act 1965 has been repealed and replaced by the Co-operative and Community Benefit Societies Act 2014, Re Norse Self Build Association253307 would still apply as the relevant sections of the 2014 Act are substantially the same.
+This means that the Insolvency (England and Wales) Rules 19862016 as far as they are relevant to a winding up would apply to the winding up of a C/CB Society, including the insolvency set-off provision in Rule 4.9014.25.

-The Industrial and Provident Co-operative and Community Benefit Societies and Credit Unions (Arrangements, Reconstructions and Administration) Order 2014 (formerly the Industrial and Provident Societies and Credit Unions (Arrangements, Reconstructions and Administration) Order 2014)254 applies, subject to certain modifications, company voluntary arrangements and administration under the Insolvency Act 1986 and schemes of arrangement under Part 26 of the Companies Act 2006 to I&P C/CB Societies (except certain excluded I&P C/CB Societies not relevant to this memorandum).
-255
+The Co-operative and Community Benefit Societies and Credit Unions (Arrangements, Reconstructions and Administration) Order 2014 (formerly the Industrial and Provident Societies and Credit Unions (Arrangements, Reconstructions and Administration) Order 2014)254308 applies, subject to certain modifications, company voluntary arrangements and administration under the Insolvency Act 1986 and schemes of arrangement under Part 26 of the Companies Act 2006 to C/CB Societies (except certain excluded C/CB Societies not relevant to this memorandum).
+255309

-2.2 Close-out netting against an I&P a C/CB Society
+2.2 Close-out netting against a C/CB Society

-We are of the view that the close-out netting provisions of the ISDA Master Agreement would be enforceable against an I&P-a C/CB Society in the event of its winding up or administration for the reasons we give in part III.3(3)(a) and (b) of this memorandum in relation to an English Company on the basis that the close-out netting provisions of the ISDA Master Agreement do not involve contractual set-off (other than to the limited extent that it includes Unpaid Amounts due from the Defaulting Partyowed by either party that became payable prior to the operation of Section 6(c)(ii) of the ISDA Master Agreement, as discussed in this memorandum) but simply represent an accounting of rights and liabilities under a single agreement following the designation or deemed occurrence of an Early Termination Date (sometimes referred to as the "flawed asset" approach to close-out netting).
+We are of the view that the close-out netting provisions of the ISDA Master Agreement would be enforceable against a C/CB Society in the event of its winding up or administration for the reasons we give in part III.3(3)(a) and (b) of this memorandum in relation to an English Company on the basis that the close-out netting provisions of the ISDA Master Agreement do not involve contractual set-off (other than to the limited extent that it includes Unpaid Amounts owed by either party that became payable prior to the operation of Section 6(c)(ii) of the ISDA Master Agreement, as discussed in this memorandum) but simply represent an accounting of rights and liabilities under a single agreement following the designation or deemed occurrence of an Early Termination Date (sometimes referred to as the "flawed asset" approach to close-out netting).

-If, however, the court were to construe the close-out netting provisions of the ISDA Master Agreement as operating by way of contractual set-off rather than pursuant to the single agreement (or "flawed asset") approach described above, we also consider that the close-out netting provisions of the ISDA Master Agreement would be enforceable against an I&P a C/CB Society for the reasons set out in part III.3(3)(a) and (b) of this memorandum in relation to an English Company.
+If, however, the court were to construe the close-out netting provisions of the ISDA Master Agreement as operating by way of contractual set-off rather than pursuant to the single agreement (or "flawed asset") approach described above, we also consider that the close-out netting provisions of the ISDA Master Agreement would be enforceable against a C/CB Society for the reasons set out in part III.3(3)(a) and (b) of this memorandum in relation to an English Company.